scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 RG was supported by BBSRC grant BB/J014478/1.
 ML was supported by the Max Planck Society.
-TR was supported by the Canadian Institutes of Health Research, the Wellcome Trust, the Leverhulme Trust, and Somerville College.
-Computational resources were provided by PRACE, HPC-Europa2, CINES (France), and the SBCB unit (Oxford).
+TR was supported by the Canadian Institutes of Health Research, the Wellcome Trust, the Leverhulme Trust, and Somerville College; computational resources for TR's work were provided by PRACE, HPC-Europa2, CINES (France), and the SBCB unit (Oxford).
 SLS was supported in part by a Wally Stoelzel Fellowship from the Department of Physics at Arizona State University.
+JD was in part supported by a Wellcome Trust grant 092970/Z/10/Z.
 DLD was in part supported by a Molecular Imaging Fellowship from the Department of Physics at Arizona State University IMK was supported by a REU supplement to grant ACI-1443054 from the National Science Foundation.
-OB was supported in part by grant ACI-1443054 from the National Science Foundation.
-JD was in part supported by a Wellcome Trust grant 092970/Z/10/Z.
+OB was supported in part by grant ACI-1443054 from the National Science Foundation; computational resources for OB's work were in part provided by the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1053575 (allocation MCB130177 to OB).

 References
 ----------